List of Falcon 9 first-stage boosters: Booster 1058

-Falcon 9 B1058 was first launched on 30 May 2020, from Kennedy Space Center Launch Complex 39A (Apollo 11 launch site).
+Falcon 9 B1058 was first launched on May 30, 2020, from Kennedy Space Center Launch Complex 39A (Apollo 11 launch site).
 It carried NASA astronauts Doug Hurley and Bob Behnken to the International Space Station.
 It was the first crewed orbital spaceflight launched from the United States since the final Space Shuttle mission, and the first crewed flight test of Dragon 2.
 It was the first crewed orbital spaceflight by a private company.
-The booster is the first and currently only Falcon 9 booster to feature NASA's worm logo, which was reintroduced after last being used in 1992.
-On 11 September 2022, it flew for the 14th time and became the first booster to be recovered 14 times.
-On 17 December 2022, it was also the first booster to fly and land for the 15th time.
+The booster was the first and only Falcon 9 booster to feature NASA's worm logo and meatball insignia, which was reintroduced after last being used in 1992.

+On September 11, 2022, it flew for the 14th time and became the first booster to be recovered 14 times.
+On December 17, 2022, it was also the first booster to fly and land for the 15th time.
+On July 10, 2023, it broke the reusability record of flying and landing an orbital-class rocket booster for the 16th time and later went on to be the first to complete 17, 18, and 19 launches in the same year.

+Despite the successful landing in its nineteenth flight, the booster tipped over during transit due to rough seas and high winds.
+SpaceX has already equipped newer Falcon boosters with upgraded landing legs that have the capability to self-level and mitigate this type of issue.

+Booster 1060

+B1060 first flew on June 30, 2020, a month after Demo-2.
+Further missions it supported include launches of Starlink v1, v1.5 and v2 Mini, two Transporter ridesharing missions, and three large commercial satellites.
+After becoming the senior active rocket for SpaceX on December 25, 2023, it was assigned to what would become the first successful commercial Lunar landing: the booster launched IM-1 on February 15, 2024.
+This was its eighteenth mission.

 Booster 1061

-Falcon 9 B1061 first launched Crew-1 to the ISS in November 2020, the first operational flight of Crew Dragon, and landed on a drone ship.
+Falcon 9 B1061 first launched Crew-1 to the ISS on November 16, 2020, the first operational flight of Crew Dragon, and landed on a drone ship.
 It became the first booster to fly crew twice as well as the first reused booster to fly crew as a part of the Crew-2 mission.
 This first stage went on to complete additional missions.
-B1061 is the only booster to land on all of SpaceX's different landing zones and drone ships, except LZ-2.
+B1061 is the only booster to land on all of SpaceX's different landing zones and drone ships (not including LZ-2).
+It was expended on the ESA Hera launch on October 7, 2024.
+Booster 1061 flew a total of 23 flights, making it tied with B1062 for the oldest Falcon 9 booster.